 The Moon Dust collection, developed with an expert Chinese herbalist, contains six potent formulas – Beauty Dust, Sex Dust, Action Dust, Brain Dust, Goodnight Dust, and Spirit Dust.
 Each made of a unique blend of ingredients to stir results coinciding with their names, such as increased skin health with Beauty Dust, vitality with Action Dust, and well, I think Sex Dust is self explanatory.

 In addition to various jars of herbs and the Blue Adaptogen Protein powder, I purchased the Beauty Dust.
-Pearl, Goji, Schisandra Berry, Rehmannia and stevia round out the ingredients list, but aside from Goji, Pearl and stevia, I had no idea what the others were, let along how to pronounce them.
-So I reached out to Acupuncturist and Chinese Herbalist, Maria Vallella, to decipher my Beauty Dust.
+Pearl, Goji, Schisandra Berry, Rehmannia and stevia round out the ingredients list.
+Aside from Goji, Pearl and stevia, I had no idea what the others were, let along how to pronounce them so I reached out to Acupuncturist and Chinese Herbalist, Maria Vallella, to decipher the Beauty Dust.

 “All of these ingredients (aside from Stevia) are Chinese herbs,” says Maria, “Except for the pearl powder, they are all yin tonics.
 As we age, we start to move towards a yin deficiency.
 These herbs replenish the yin, restore luster and support the skin, preserving youthfulness.
 These herbs are best for someone looking for anti-aging properties and to regain moisture to dry skin.”

 Pearl – “Pearl powder isn’t a yin tonic, but they have been using it for centuries in traditional Chinese culture for beauty, both internally and externally to improve and whiten the skin.
 It contains amino acids and minerals (both vital to support the skin), but since it’s a heavy mineral, it’s hard on digestion.
 Best to avoid during pregnancy when the body is already taxed.”